By ensuring that there is four square metres of space per person, you can help reduce the likelihood of the spread of the virus within your business.

 Spaces available only to staff such as kitchens, behind bars or storage counters are not included when calculating the four square metre rule.

-The current directions require capacity limits of 20 patrons per single enclosed space subject to meeting the density quotient of one patron per four square metres of patron accessible area.
+The current directions require capacity limits of 10 patrons per indoor space up to a maximum one patron per four square metres of patron accessible area.

 Density restrictions also apply on outdoor seating dining – with one person per two square metres allowed under the Third Step, up to 70 per venue.

 For more information, see the State Government’s Hospitality Industry Restart Guidelines.